wp-plugins/custom-content-shortcode/readme.txt

 = Attachments =
 <br />
+For attachments such as images attached to a post, query the post type *attachments*, and display necessary fields.

-Display details on all the attachments of the current post:
+*Display details on all the attachments of the current post*

 	[loop type="attachment"]
 		Attachment ID: [content field="id"]